-How to eat your way to a healthier heart
+How to eat your way to a healthy heart

 According to the Global Burden of Disease Study 2017, poor diet is one of the leading risk factors for heart disease in Australia.
 So it’s pretty important that you know which foods to eat – and which ones to avoid – so you can reduce your own risk of heart disease.

-We’ve called on the expertise of nutritional biochemist Dr Beth Steels, who wants to encourage people to become more conscious of the simple, everyday steps we can all take to help keep our hearts healthy.
+We’ve called on the expertise of nutritional biochemist Dr Beth Steels, who wants to encourage people to become more conscious of the simple, everyday steps we can all take to help maintain a healthy heart.
 She’s shared some of her top tips on how you can look after one of the most important organs in your body.

 Less sugar and more fibre